 In addition to the administration of competitions, we assemble representative teams to take on some of the best players from neighbouring counties.
 At club level, sides are fielded in the Under 18s, 16s and Women's formats, while the Essex County Schools FA's 18s, 16s, 15s, 14s and Girls' 16s and 14s teams are also supported.
-New for 2013 is the Girls' Centre of Excellence set-up, too, which caters for the progressing of Under 17s, 15s, 13s and 11s teams, plus an Under 9s Development Squad, on their way through The FA's Female Talent Pathway.
+There's an Essex County FA-run Girls Centre of Excellence set-up, too, which caters for the progressing of Under 17s, 15s, 13s and 11s teams, plus an Under 9s Development Squad, on their way through The FA's Female Talent Pathway.

 |County Cups||Representative Teams|